Houston Chronicle: 1987–present: Hearst Corporation era

-On May 1, 1987, the Hearst Corporation purchased the Houston Chronicle from Houston Endowment for $415 million.
+On March 12, 1987, the Hearst Corporation announced that it would buy the Houston Chronicle from the Houston Endowment for $400 million.
+The sale was completed on May 1, 1987, after it increased to $415 million from revised agreements.

 Richard J. V. Johnson, who had joined the paper as a copy editor in 1956, and worked up to executive vice president in 1972, and president in 1973, remained as chairman and publisher until he retired on April 1, 2002.
 He was succeeded by Jack Sweeney.

-In 1994, the Chronicle switched to being a morning-only paper.
-With the demise of the Houston Post on April 18 the next year, the Chronicle became Houston's sole major daily newspaper.
+In February 1994, the Chronicle switched to being a morning-only paper.
+With the demise of the Houston Post on April 18 the next year, the Chronicle became Houston's sole major daily newspaper, after Hearst acquired Post's assets.

 On October 18, 2008, the paper endorsed Senator Barack Obama for President of the United States in the 2008 U.S. Presidential Election, the first Democrat to be endorsed by the newspaper since 1964, when it endorsed Texan Lyndon B. Johnson.
 It endorsed Mitt Romney in 2012, but endorsed Hillary Clinton in 2016, and Joe Biden in 2020.

 Locally, the Chronicle endorsed Wendy Davis for governor in 2014, and Sylvester Turner for mayor in 2015.
 Additionally, the Chronicle initially endorsed Jeb Bush for the 2016 Republican primary, but did not endorse any other candidate after he dropped out.